 Your microwave is one of the most essential pieces of your kitchen, but it’s not one that you typically think about.
+In fact, some people prefer the best air fryer these days.
 As such, we’ve examined and tested 20 of the best microwave models to find the best options for your kitchen.

 The 1,250-watt rating is enough to nuke even thick foods easily, the 2.2 cubic capacity is large enough for most dishes, and the slick screen interface makes it easy to choose from 10 power levels and sensors that detect moisture and more.
 Unless you absolutely need an over-the-range microwave, this Panasonic model will bring you into the new age quick cooking.
 Keep reading to learn more about the Panasonic and the other 9 microwaves that made the list.